MasterMurky/BloodElfModForSlayTheSpire/README.md

 The **Blood Elf** is a new character introducing a playstyle centered around hemomancy: the manipulation of **blood** as a powerful magical resource. 🧙

+> 🎮 The mod is available on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3768529663)

 ## Features

 - 🩸 1 new playable character: **The Blood Elf**